 4 - Support the local economies, but be mindful of your actions.

 By going on a riding holiday with us, you are helping support a team of locals - our guides are almost always born and raised in the country you'll be riding, and they rely on a string of local actors to build their trips (accommodation, transfers, additional activities...).
-However, it's also easy to tip the balance and you should be careful not to give money where it's not going to be used responsibly.
+However, it's also easy to tip the balance and you should be careful not to give money when it's not going to be used responsibly.
 "Give, but give responsibly" should be your motto when travelling, and especially in poorer countries.
 This is a tricky one, but we should be careful not to encourage the culture of begging or dependency by giving away presents or money to children without thinking of the consequences.
 In many countries, this can very sadly lead to children being pulled from their schools by their families to engage in the far more lucrative business of begging.

 5 - Choose a destination that values sustainability

 Have you ever thought about your destination's commitment to sustainability?
 The Environmental Performance Index is a good resource to see how well countries are doing in terms of environmental performance.
 Many European countries are at the top of the list, including some of our top riding holiday destinations: France, Finland, the UK, Norway, Australia, or Spain are all in the top 15.

 6 - Be mindful of how you use natural resources